How to Get Started with Billing RPM and CCM Codes in a Clinical Practice: Part 1

 Writer

 Elizabeth Kneeland is a writer and entrepreneur living in Philadelphia.
-As a small business owner, she spends much of her time creating content, researching markets, and refining financial models.
-Her career has straddled novel operational and financial modeling, and traditional academic research within the healthcare sector, providing her with a unique perspective on programmatic development.
-She built the first for-profit telemedicine program for the University of Pennsylvania Health System in 2015.
+As a small business owner, she spends much of her time creating content, researching data, and building analytical tools for clients.
+Her career has straddled novel operational and financial modeling and traditional academic research within the healthcare sector, providing her with a unique perspective on programmatic development.

+Kneeland built the first for-profit telemedicine program for the University of Pennsylvania Health System in 2015.
 She also has helped build and scale sleep medicine startups in the U.S., China, and Taiwan.

-Kneeland has co-authored publications in peer-reviewed journals on topics ranging from device validation to clinician-level educational interventions and has been an invited speaker at medical conferences throughout the U.S., China, and Taiwan.
-She has most recently contributed to discussions on healthcare technology as a research analyst focused on analytics, real-world data, and patient privacy legislation.
+She has co-authored publications in peer-reviewed journals on topics ranging from device validation to clinician-level educational interventions and has been an invited speaker at medical conferences throughout the U.S., China, and Taiwan.
+She has contributed to recent discussions on healthcare technology as a research analyst focused on analytics, real-world data, and patient privacy legislation.
+She has begun learning how to program in Python and hopes to gain hands-on experience coding to support innovation in healthcare.

 Related Posts